 Everyone wants to be heard.
-Could you ask your existing customers about their experience of your business?
+Could you ask your existing customers about their experience with your business?
 Many businesses don’t take the time to do this, but it can be deeply rewarding — you might just learn something good or bad about your business that you hadn’t thought about before.

 By soliciting their opinion, you might just find that you have all the answers for how to proceed in the future.